Step-by-step instructions, video tutorials, and answers to common questions for every Enhance Finance product.

 After purchasing on Etsy, you'll receive a PDF with a link to your Google Sheet.
 Click the link — it will open a Make a Copy dialog.
 Save it to your Google Drive.

-The first time you interact with the sheet, Google will ask you to authorize the script.
+The first time you use the add-on, Google will ask you to authorize the script.
 Click Continue, select your Google account, then Allow.
 This only happens once.

 Everything lives in one tab — the Budget tab.
 Enter your income, expenses, spending, and savings for each month.
 The sheet projects your full year automatically so you can see exactly where you'll land financially.